 How to Calculate Overhead Costs

-Overhead costs must be calculated as part of the business financial management process.
-Understanding these expenses allows businesses to manage their financial obligations, find areas for improvement, and make more informed pricing decisions.
+Overhead costs must be computed as part of the business financial management/process.
+Such cost knowledge will also help businesses to manage their finances, where to focus to improve, and to get better prices.
 The method entails adding up indirect charges over a particular time period.

 - Rent: S$4,000